Welcome to the Office of Institutional Equity

 - acting as a liaison with external agencies including the Texas Workforce Commission (TWC), the U.S. Equal Employment Opportunity Commission (EEOC), and the Office of Federal Contract Compliance Programs (OFCCP) in the Department of Labor.

-Most importantly, OIE serves as an internal administrative review for the University.
 The Office of Institutional Equity is a University office, and is not connected with the U.S. Equal Employment Opportunity Commission (EEOC).